Getting Started

 Answers to exercises are in the Teacher's Handbook -- which unfortunately never got printed in the second edition.
 That makes Athenaze much less useful than JACT.

-BTW, even if you're learning Greek just to read the NT, you'll still find Athenaze and JACT useful for filling in the Gap.
+BTW, even if you're learning Greek just to read the NT, you'll still find Athenaze and JACT useful for your second pass.
 Yes you will have to learn some non-NT vocabulary.
 So what?
 Also, people blather about Attic and Koine Greek being different.
 They are.
 But not so much as you've been lead to believe.

 Interlinear New Testaments have the Greek of the NT on one line, and the English translation of each Greek word on the line right below it.